 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 It’s that easy.
 Literally, follow the (English) signs for Hong Kong.
 40 minutes after getting off the train in Shenzhen we were in Hong Kong, just by following signs.
 Good old British organization eh?

 It was all very simple.
 Exiting China, then walking over a bridge across a river, although this time it was air-conditioned.
 You can read about our entry to China from Vietnam at Lao Cai to Hekou here.
 Then we complete the Hong Kong immigration form and spend 5 minutes in a queue.
 There are a couple of pieces of paper in my passport (not even a stamp) and we’re in.
 For six months if we want.
 But that might blow the budget even more than it already is blown.

 Once you’re through immigration there’s a welcome sight.
-Officers in good old colonial-style uniform.
+Officers in good old colonial-style uniforms.

 The automatic machines don’t accept HKD$100.
 There are about 12 HKD$ to the GBP at the moment, but it still feels expensive saying that it’s going to cost us HKD $39 ( that’s only £3 or US$5) to get to our hotel.
 And that’s ordinary class, not first class.
 Who knew eh?
 That there would be first class on the metro either.

 It’s hot.
 And humid.
-We have a metro map we can understand.
-Gawd Bless the old British Empire and all that.
+But, we have a metro map we can understand and follow.